liamgwallace/OpenAI_multi_file_query/README.md

 # Document Search Engine

-This application allows users to search through PDF documents within a folder by inputting a query.
+This project provides a solution for querying content within documents using OpenAI's model.
+The tool not only extracts content from various file formats like .pdf, .docx, and .pptx, but also indexes and searches them efficiently.
 First it generates a keyword search based on the user query.
 This is used to return relevant documents.
-Using that document list it creates embeddings to do a vector search to return relevant text.
+If the files are not already indexed, if not they will be split and indexed and added to the database. all the relevant embeddings are retrieved from the db and are vector searched to return relevant text from the db.
 It then uses OpenAI for answering questions based on the content found in the documents.

-## Files in the Repository

-1. `main.py`: Contains the primary code for querying, processing, and displaying results.
+## File Summary

+### main.py
+The main script orchestrates the entire flow of the program.
+It integrates different components like document loading, embedding generation, database operations, and OpenAI API calls to provide a seamless querying experience to the user.

+### .env
+This file contains environment variables, mainly the OpenAI API key and model specifications.

+### document_db.py
+Handles database operations for the project.
+It utilizes pickling to save and retrieve the indexed documents, metadata, embeddings, etc.

+### document_loader.py
+Facilitates loading content from various file formats.
+It reads the content from PDFs, DOCX, and PPTX files and provides them in a unified format.

+### embeddings.py
+Provides functionality for generating and querying embeddings for text using OpenAI's model and ChromaDB.

+### ai_prompts.py
+Contains prompt templates for generating search keywords and refining documents based on user queries.

+### token_counter.py
+Utility functions for counting tokens in text strings and OpenAI messages.

+### index_search.py
-2. `index_search.py`: Provides utilities for searching for files in a folder based on given search terms.
+Functions to build search queries and search for files in a given folder using Windows Search.
-3. `search_query_prompt.txt`: text file containing the prompt to generate windows search query

 ## Prerequisites
 - Libraries:
+  - PyPDF2
-  - `json`
+  - python-docx
-  - `sys`
+  - python-pptx
-  - `faiss`
+  - pywin32
-  - `argparse`
+  - tkinter
-  - `os`
+  - dotenv
-  - `tkinter`
+  - openai
-  - `dotenv`
+  - argparse
-  - `win32com`
+  - chromadb
-  - `pythoncom`
+  - tiktoken
-  - `re`
+  - langchain
+There may be more, I used OpenAI to generate this

 ## Setup